-Open Source data management platforms
+Open Source behavioral data platforms

 The strength of Snowplow is complete ownership of your data and data infrastructure.
 You have direct access to your granular data and can collect, process, analyze, and store it exactly as you need.
 Snowplow has trackers and webhooks to pull in multiple data sources and integrates with the main data warehouses.

 Snowplow’s extensive toolset means it can be daunting for engineers to set up and run.
 It takes time to build a tracking strategy and implement Snowplow in an effective way for your team.
 Thankfully, it’s possible to gain support via Snowplow Insights, a managed, private SaaS version of the product.

 With over 600,000 mobile apps and websites using Snowplow, there is a vibrant community of users on hand to help you answer questions while setting up Snowplow for your organization.